Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: INTRODUCTION

 In this paper, different from \cite{rowshan-const_GRAND}, we propose an approach that generates sub-patterns for the segments corresponding to the defined constraints.
 We simultaneously generate sub-patterns for each segment with odd or even weight, guided by the available information from the syndrome, otherwise with both weights.
-To address the challenging problem of combining the sub-patterns in an ML order, we propose a customized partition (a.k.a composition \cite{heubach}) of the logistic weight into segment-specific sub-weights.
+To address the challenging problem of combining the sub-patterns in an ML-order, we propose a customized partition (a.k.a composition \cite{heubach}) of the logistic weight into segment-specific sub-weights.
 This composition involves partitioning the logistic weight into non-distinct positive integers, with the number of parts (a.k.a composition order) restricted to the number of segments.
-Furthermore, our approach allows for zero to be included as an element in the composition.
-The numerical results show that by employing the proposed method, the average number of attempts reduces significantly compared with the conventional ORBGRAND (i.e., the ORBGRAND without segmentation).
-This reduction is justified by the expectation of a reduction in search space.
-Furthermore, we show how this approach can improve the block error rate when employing segmented ORBGRAND with abandonment.
+Furthermore, our approach allows zero to be included as an element in the composition.
+The numerical results show that by employing the proposed method, the average number of attempts is significantly reduced compared to ORBGRAND by at least 66\% depending on the number of segments.
+This reduction is justified by the reduction in the size of the search space.
+Furthermore, this approach can improve the block error rate when employing segmented ORBGRAND with abandonment (by more than 0.2 dB power gain when the abandonment threshold is $b=10^{5}$) as segmented ORBGRAND effectively increases the abandonment threshold $b$.
+However, this gain diminishes as the abandonment threshold increases.